Intimacy After Mastectomy: A Women’s Guide

 • Feeling Unsexy: Changes can make you feel less desirable, despite reassurance.

 These feelings are normal.
-For instance, allowing yourself to feel them and seeking support are key steps toward healing and intimacy after mastectomy.
+Give yourself permission to feel them, and seek support—both are key steps toward healing.

 Physical Recovery After Mastectomy

-Understanding physical changes is crucial for comfort and intimacy recovery after mastectomy.
-Your body needs time and care to heal post-surgery.
+Understanding physical changes is crucial for comfort after surgery.
+Your body needs time and care to heal.

 Healing Timelines